+Section 8.
+Amendment of Guaranty.
+No term or provision of this Guaranty shall be amended, modified, altered, waived or supplemented except in a writing signed by Resources and Company.

+Section 9.
+Waivers.
+Resources hereby waives (a) notice of acceptance of this Guaranty; (b) presentment and demand concerning the liabilities of Resources, except as expressly hereinabove set forth; and (c) any right to require that any action or proceeding be brought against the AGL Subsidiaries or any other person, or except as expressly hereinabove set forth, to require that Company seek enforcement of any performance against the AGL Subsidiaries or any other person, prior to any action against Resources under the terms hereof.

+Except as to applicable statutes of limitation, no delay of Company in the exercise of, or failure to exercise, any rights hereunder shall operate as a waiver of such rights, a waiver of any other rights or a release of Resources from any obligations hereunder.

+Resources consents to the renewal, compromise, extension, acceleration or other changes in the time of payment of or other changes in the terms of the Obligations, or any part thereof or any changes or modifications to the terms of the Agreements.

-Section 7.
+Section 10.
 Notices.
 All notices, demands, requests or other communications to be sent by one party to the other hereunder or required by law must be in writing and will be deemed to have been validly given or served by delivery of the same in person to the intended addressee; or by depositing the same with Federal Express or another reputable private courier service for next business day delivery or by depositing the same in the United States mail, postage prepaid, registered or certified mail, return receipt requested, in either case addressed to the intended addressee at its address set forth below or at such other address as may be designated by such party as herein provided or sent by fax at the number designated below with a copy sent via mail or overnight courier.
 All notices, demands and requests will be effective upon receipt if delivered by fax or by personal delivery, or one business day after being deposited with the private courier service, or two business days after being deposited in the United States mail as required above.
 Rejection or other refusal to accept or the inability to deliver because of changed address of which no notice was given as herein required will be deemed to be receipt of the notice, demand or request sent.
 The parties hereto will have the right from time to time to change their respective addresses and each will have the right to specify as its address any other address within the United States of America.

 Address of the Company: